abcute/PiaCRUE/README.md

-# PiaRUE
+# PiaCRUE

-PiaRUE is a LLM communication framework based on PIAC and RUE.
+PiaCRUE is a LLM communication framework based on PiaC and RUE.